 This introductory course will explore the science behind public health and the role government plays to keep the population healthy.
 The determinants of health and disease will be discussed along with the interventions such as health care systems, public health systems, laws, and taxation that address these public health issues.
-Offered every fall.
+Offered every fall and spring.

 PUBH-320 Introduction to Infectious Disease (4)